Tara-Cloud/aws-cdk-tutorial/README.md

 Let's say we like this serverless architecture a lot and we know our team will want to deploy many similar architectures in the future.
 Or maybe we need to deploy our serverless application seperately in several different countries.
 Or maybe both!
 Sounds like a perfect use case for the AWS CDK.
 Below is an example of how we can organize our serverless web application into a CDK application using constructs, stacks, and apps.

 ![img](readme-assets/cdk_application_serverless_web_app_diagram.png)
 > :bulb:*Tip:* Apps, stacks, and constructs promote modularity and re-use.
 If we wanted to deploy a different website with the same architecture, we could re-use the entire CDK application.
-If we had a different application where we just needed a static website with no data store or compute logic we could re-use only our Front End stack from this CDK app with no problem.
-If we have an individiual construct perfectly configured to meet our security requirements we can easily plug that construct into countless other stacks and applications.
+If we just needed a static website with no data store or compute we could re-use only the Front End stack.
+If we have an individiual construct perfectly configured to meet our security requirements we can plug that construct into countless other stacks and applications.

 ## CDK Application Lifecycle